khvu443/khvu443/README.md

 ### Hi there 👋

 - 🔭 I’m currently a software engineering student at FPT University
-- 🌱 I’m currently learning Game Dev
+- 🌱 I’m currently learning Game Dev and Web Developmen
-- 📫 Contact with me: khvu443@gmail.com, @vdang716
+- 📫 Contact with me: khvu443@gmail.com

 <!--
 **khvu443/khvu443** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.